wcm-io-devops/jenkins-pipeline-library/vars/gitTools.md

 Utility function to get the name of the parent branch.
 At the moment this is limited to the following logic:

-1. Use `origin/develop` as default
+1. Use `origin/develop` when branch exists
-2. When there is no `origin/develop` branch in the remote branch list use `origin/master`
+2. Use `origin/master` when branch exists
+3. Fallback to `null`